- Find Nearest

 Housing benefit helps you pay your rent if you are on a low income.

 You can claim housing benefit if you live in:

 Housing benefit cannot help with mortgage payments.
-If you own your own home, you may be able to claim council tax benefit.
+If you own your own home, you may be able to claim council tax support.

 Housing benefit is payable in respect of the household.
 This includes single people, lone parents and married or unmarried couples with or without children.
 The property must be occupied as the home and there has to be a liability to pay rent.

 Claims may only be made in respect of one property at a time except in special circumstances, for example, if you have to vacate the home temporarily through fear of violence.

 There are three routes for claiming housing benefit: